htyagi1100/K8s-Deep-Dive/Lab-02.04-k8s-setup-kubeadm-containerd.md

 ```

-## Installing kubeadm, kubelet and kubectl
+## Installing kubeadm, kubelet and kubectl on all nodes
 - Install kubernetes packages on all nodes.
 ```
 sudo apt-get update